vvr25/mywebclass-simulation-intermediate/sprint_1_project_analysis.md

 So there you have it, folks!
 We're building a solid foundation, prioritizing your needs, and having some fun with our agile project management.
 Let's create a website that blows your mind!

-# Understanding the Requirements of a Webpage / Website

-## Technical Requirements

-When creating a website or webpage, meeting technical requirements is essential to ensure that the website is user-friendly, accessible to all users, and optimized for search engines.
-The technical requirements that must be met include the use of semantic markup to make it clear what content is and how it relates to the page as a whole.
-This means that alternative text descriptions must be provided for images to aid visually impaired users, and captions, transcripts, or audio descriptions for video and audio content.
-Forms must have proper labels and error messages, links should be descriptive and indicate their purpose, and text should have sufficient contrast with the background.
-Additionally, keyboard navigation must be possible, sites must be optimized for fast loading times, and they should be responsive and accessible on different devices.
-By meeting these technical requirements, web developers and designers can create websites and web applications that are both functional and user-friendly.

-### Key Points

-- Semantic markup to make it clear what content is and how it relates to the page as a whole
-- Alternative text descriptions for images to aid visually impaired users
-- Captions, transcripts, or audio descriptions for video and audio content
-- Proper labels and error messages for forms
-- Descriptive links indicating their purpose
-- Sufficient contrast between text and background
-- Keyboard navigation
-- Optimized for fast loading times
-- Responsive and accessible on different devices

-## SEO Requirements

-Creating a website or webpage that is accessible, well-structured, and optimized for search engines requires meeting a variety of technical and legal/business requirements.
-These requirements are designed to ensure that websites are user-friendly, accessible to all users, and compliant with legal regulations.

-From a technical perspective, websites must be designed with semantic markup that makes it clear to users and search engines what the content is and how it relates to the page as a whole.
-This means that images must have alternative text descriptions so that visually impaired users can understand the content, and video and audio content must have captions, transcripts, or audio descriptions.
-Forms must have proper labels and error messages, links should be descriptive and indicate their purpose, and text should have sufficient contrast with the background.
-Keyboard navigation must be possible, sites must be optimized for fast loading times, and they should be responsive and accessible on different devices.

-In addition to technical requirements, there are also a number of SEO requirements that must be met.
-This includes the use of appropriate meta tags, descriptive URLs, proper use of heading tags, relevant and high-quality content, and internal linking.
-Structured data is also important for rich snippets in search results.

-### Key Points

-- Use appropriate meta tags
-- Descriptive URLs
-- Proper use of heading tags
-- Relevant and high-quality content
-- Internal linking
-- Structured data for rich snippets in search results

-## Internationalization Requirements

-Internationalization requirements include the use of appropriate language attributes, character encoding that supports multiple languages, and localized URLs and content.
-Proper use of currency symbols and formatting ensures that users understand the currency being used on a webpage.

-### Key Points

-- Appropriate language attributes
-- Character encoding that supports multiple languages
-- Localized URLs and content
-- Proper use of currency symbols and formatting
-- Proper use of date and time formats

-## Legal

-Legal and business requirements are also important for website creation.
-This includes compliance with copyright laws and regulations, proper handling of user data and privacy policies, and compliance with industry-specific regulations such as HIPAA for healthcare or FINRA for finance.
-Websites must also comply with local laws and regulations such as the General Data Protection Regulation (GDPR) in Europe.

-To ensure compliance with these requirements, there are several free tools and resources available.
-For example, the Web Content Accessibility Guidelines (WCAG) provide detailed guidelines for making web content more accessible to users with disabilities.
-Google Analytics and Google Search Console can help track website traffic and identify areas for improvement.
-Creative Commons provides free licenses for sharing and using copyrighted content, as well as legal templates and guides for creating privacy policies and disclaimers.

-Compliance with industry-specific regulations, such as those related to healthcare or finance, may also be necessary depending on the nature of the website or web application.
-For example, healthcare-related websites must comply with HIPAA regulations, which govern the privacy and security of personal health information.
-Similarly, financial websites must comply with regulations such as the Gramm-Leach-Bliley Act and the Payment Card Industry Data Security Standard ( PCI DSS).

-Proper attribution of third-party content and sources is also an important legal requirement.
-This involves properly citing any images, text, or other content used on the website that is not original.
-This helps to avoid issues with copyright infringement and plagiarism.

-Finally, compliance with local laws and regulations may also be necessary.
-For example, in Europe, websites must comply with the General Data Protection Regulation (GDPR), which governs the collection, use, and storage of personal data.
-Understanding and complying with all of these legal and business requirements is essential for creating a successful and legally compliant website or web application.

-### Key Points

-- Compliance with copyright laws and regulations
-- Proper handling of user data and privacy policies
-- Compliance with industry-specific regulations
-- Compliance with local laws and regulations
-- Proper Attribution of Third-Party Content and Sources
-- Give credit to any third-party content or sources used
-- Establish credibility and trust with users
-- Compliance with Local Laws and Regulations (e.g. GDPR in Europe)
-- Understand and comply with specific laws and regulations
-- Avoid legal issues and penalties

-## Tools and Resources

-- To ensure that all of these technical and legal/business requirements are met, there are a variety of free tools and resources available.
-By leveraging these resources, web developers and designers can create websites and web applications that are both functional and legally compliant.
-Meeting these requirements not only helps to ensure that a website is accessible and compliant, but it can also improve the user experience and ultimately lead to better engagement and business outcomes.

-### Key Points

-- Web Content Accessibility Guidelines (WCAG)
-- Google Analytics and Google Search Console
-- Creative Commons
-- WAVE Web Accessibility Evaluation Tool
-- Markup Validation Service
-- Localize
-- TermsFeed